isaacnmm/pestpolicy-hugo2XX/content/posts/types-of-paint-sprayers/index.md

 Airless paint sprayers are specially designed to handle large and complex paint projects without much shifting when in action.
 The Sprayers are fitted with adjustable nozzles and provision for easier customization to meet your spray demands.
 Besides, airless sprayers may be customized to either medium or high pressure, thus making them easier to handle any paint viscosity without causing an internal blockage.

 You can actually calibrate your airless sprayer as per your painting demands and also control spray pressure simultaneously when painting.
-Unlike traditional paint sprayers, [airless sprayers](https://www.amazon.com/dp/B06WLPDR21/?tag=p
+Unlike traditional paint sprayers, [airless sprayers](https://www.amazon.com/dp/B06WLPDR21/?tag=p-policy-20)waste less paint.
-- policy
-- 20)waste less paint.
 However, due to high spray pressure, you may experience surface overspray, especially for new painters.

-Due to high
-- quality finish and easier operational mechanism, airless sprayers are very common in domestic paint applications and at times used by professionals in DIY projects.
+Due to high-quality finish and easier operational mechanism, airless sprayers are very common in domestic paint applications and at times used by professionals in DIY projects.
 When using an airless paint sprayer, youll not need to keep relocating it; you just extend the hosepipe and adjust the spray pressure it minimizes the transportation hassle.

 More so, an airless paint sprayer can push paint up to 20 meters (without getting fatigued) and covers a wide surface area within a very short time this makes it more suitable for commercial use.
 Consider other factors like the cost, durability/material, design, net weight, availability of spare parts, ease to assemble, type of color handled, simple to clean, and portability without overlooking the overall quality.

 ###  c.
 Handheld Paint Sprayer

-[A handheld paint sprayer](https://www.amazon.com/dp/B00ZLIV55A/?tag=p
-- policy
-- 20)is a small, portable, and versatile device that is simple to use and more comfortable to move along when spray painting.
+[A handheld paint sprayer](https://www.amazon.com/dp/B00ZLIV55A/?tag=p-policy-20)is a small, portable, and versatile device that is simple to use and more comfortable to move along when spray painting.
 The sprayer is fitted with medium size paint canister (suction or gravity fed), which allows quick paint pick up without external pressure integration.

 Persistent market research shows that handheld paint sprayers are common in domestic paint applications (small section) and DIY projects.

 The Handheld paint sprayers are usually airless and lack parts like a hosepipe, turbine, or compressor.
 Moreover, a handheld paint sprayer is agile enough and highly controllable when in use.
 Normally, a handheld paint sprayer is fitted with a motor that generates torque and activation energy that is used to atomize paint during the application process.

 Indeed, a handheld paint sprayer is highly portable and lighter some of these sprayers are cordless and can move along any surface without power cord interruption.
 As compared to airless paint sprayers, handheld paint sprayers are relatively cheaper and have low maintenance costs.
-However, the handheld paint sprayers are not suitable for large
-- scale or commercial paint applications.
+However, the handheld paint sprayers are not suitable for large-scale or commercial paint applications.

 ###  d.
 Conventional Compressor Sprayer

-As the name suggests, a [conventional compressor sprayer](https://www.amazon.com/dp/B001ASZJ8O/?tag=p
-- policy
-- 20)uses compressed air, which is channeled to a spray gun to cause continuous paint atomization when spray painting.
+As the name suggests, a [conventional compressor sprayer](https://www.amazon.com/dp/B001ASZJ8O/?tag=p-policy-20)uses compressed air, which is channeled to a spray gun to cause continuous paint atomization when spray painting.
 To use this type of spray painter, you need to own a compressor and a sturdy spray gun since the pressure and vibration affect the spray operation.

 Conventional Compressor Sprayers are suitable for automobile spray painting and painting metallic body parts or buildings.

-The sprayers guarantee a high
-- quality finish coat and improved stickiness with minimal drains.
-The conventional compressor (independent device) works excellently with a heavy
-- grade spray gun where both are linked using a hosepipe (paint grade).
+The sprayers guarantee a high-quality finish coat and improved stickiness with minimal drains.
+The conventional compressor (independent device) works excellently with a heavy-grade spray gun where both are linked using a hosepipe (paint grade).
 Conventional Compressor Sprayers are not common in home improvement (due to heavyweight and complexity) and require a professional operator when in use.

 Its also important to note that the conventional compressor sprayer is noisy (compressor noise) and a bit cumbersome when transporting.
-However, the sprayer offers smooth factory
-- grade delivery and comes with pressure adjustability to meet your spray demands.
+However, the sprayer offers smooth factory-grade delivery and comes with pressure adjustability to meet your spray demands.

 ##  Considerations for Buying a Paint Sprayer?